-Our virtual CST 'Cariad Dementia Cafe' yesterday focused on all things France and French, as 14th July was 'Bastille Day'.
+Our virtual CST 'Cariad Dementia Cafe' this week focuses on all things France and French, as 14th July is 'Bastille Day'.

 Members came to the session wearing berets and carrying French flags, if they had one, and introducing themselves by saying something French.
 They also said what they most about France or French people, food and culture.
 "Ooo la la!"